igorskyflyer/igorskyflyer/SUPPORT.md

 ## 🐛 Bug Reports

 All of my projects are heavily tested but bugs can sneak through.
 If you do find one, please follow the steps:
-- Open a [`new issue`](https://github.com/igorskyflyer/igorskyflyer/issues) using the appropriate issue template and with the label of `bug`
+- Open a [`new issue`](https://github.com/igorskyflyer/igorskyflyer/issues) using the appropriate issue template and with the label of `bug`,
 - Include details such as:
    - steps to reproduce
    - project version
-   - device and OS details
+   - device and OS details,
 - Screenshots, error message are super helpful and appreciated!

 ---